-Are you planning a trip to go hiking in New Mexico at White Sands National Monument?
+Are you planning a trip to go hiking in New Mexico at White Sands National Park?
 Here's what you should know before you go!

-A lot!
-You can do driving tours, ride horses, go sand sledding, bicycle, and of course– go hiking or backcountry backpacking.
+You can do driving tours, ride horses, go sand sledding, bicycle, and of course-- go hiking or backcountry backpacking.

-What are the best trails in White Sands National Monument?
+What Are the Best Trails in White Sands National Park?

 What Should I Bring?